Wanting to make a career in the outdoors?

 - Background in working with youth in a pastoral care/counselling role or equivalent Outdoor Education role would be highly regarded.

-- Ability to recognise potential risks and emergency situations and coordinate responses where required.
+- Ability to recognise potential risks and emergency situations in outdoor activities and a rural setting, and coordinate responses where required.

 - Hold current Senior First Aid certificate (Wilderness/Remote Area First Aid qualification will be considered favourably)